charmbracelet/lipgloss/README.md

     UnsetBackground()                  // never mind
 ```

-When a rule is unset, it won't be inherited or copied.
+When a rule is unset, it won’t be inherited or copied.

 ## Enforcing Rules